Erik Hamren (baseball): Amateur career

 Hamren went to Tesoro High School as an outfielder and batted .452 his senior year.
 He lettered in both baseball and football.
-He was not pursued by any team out of high school, and went to college at University of the Pacific in Stockton, CA, to play for head coach Ed Sprague, a former MLB player.
+He was not pursued by any team out of high school, and went to college at University of the Pacific in Stockton, California, to play for head coach Ed Sprague Jr., a former MLB player.
 He played in only six games his freshman year, 2006, as an outfielder for the Tigers.
-In 2007, Hamren also made 10 pitching appearances for Pacific, posting a 13.94 ERA in 10.1 innings with 7 strikeouts.
-He transferred to Saddleback College for the 2008 season and was drafted by the Chicago Cubs in the 37th round, 1121st overall, of the 2008 MLB Draft.
+In 2007, Hamren also made 10 pitching appearances for Pacific, posting a 13.94 ERA in 10 1/3 innings with seven strikeouts.
+He transferred to Saddleback College for the 2008 season and was drafted by the Chicago Cubs in the 37th round, 1121st overall, of the 2008 Major League Baseball draft.

 Professional career

-He was drafted as a pitcher and was assigned to the rookie level Arizona League Cubs, where he went 1-1 with a 5.87 ERA almost exclusively as a reliever.
-He was promoted to Short-Season Boise.
-He started 2009 with Single-A Peoria, and finished with a 5.98 ERA over 38 appearances.
+Hamren was drafted as a pitcher and was assigned to the rookie level Arizona League Cubs, where he went 1-1 with a 5.87 ERA almost exclusively as a reliever.
+He was promoted to the Boise Hawks.
+He started 2009 with the Single-A Peoria Chiefs, and finished with a 5.98 ERA over 38 appearances.
 He was released by the Cubs in the offseason.
-He spent 2010 in the independent Northern League, in what proved to be the league's last season.
-He split time with Kansas City and Joliet.
-He had a 3.39 ERA in the league before being signed in the offseason by the San Diego Padres.
-He started with A-Advanced Lake Elsinore, and went 2-0 with a 1.08 ERA before earning a promotion to Double-A San Antonio, where he went 3-0 with a 0.92 ERA and was a Texas League All-Star.
+Hamren spent 2010 in the independent Northern League, in what proved to be the league's last season.
+He split time with the Kansas City T-Bones and Joliet JackHammers.
+Hamren had a 3.39 ERA in the league before being signed in the offseason by the San Diego Padres.
+He started with the High-A Lake Elsinore Storm, and went 2-0 with a 1.08 ERA before earning a promotion to the Double-A San Antonio Missions, where he went 3-0 with a 0.92 ERA and was a Texas League All-Star.

 On July 31, 2011, Hamren was promoted to the major leagues to replace Mike Adams, who was traded to the Texas Rangers.

 On March 27, 2013, Hamren was released by the Padres.

-In April 2013, Hamren signed with the Atlanta Braves to a minor league deal, he was assigned to Double-A. On June 2, he was traded to the Tampa Bay Rays for future considerations.
+In April 2013, Hamren signed with the Atlanta Braves on a minor league contract, he was assigned to Double-A. On June 2, he was traded to the Tampa Bay Rays in exchange for future considerations.

 In 2014, Hamren played for the Southern Maryland Blue Crabs.
-On July 11, the Texas Rangers signed him to a minor league deal.
+On July 11, 2014, the Texas Rangers signed Hamren to a minor league contract.